 In response to Members' queries, the Principal Planner confirmed that 30% affordable housing was proposed on both sites.
 Councillor Beaney expressed disappointment that the two parts of the overall site were being developed separately rather than as a whole, as stipulated in the ANP.
-Councillor J P Loffman agreed, guestioning what weight should be given to the ANP which was only two years old.
+Councillor J P Loffman agreed, questioning what weight should be given to the ANP which was only two years old.
 The Principal Planner advised that, whilst the ANP was the primary consideration when assessing the application, Policies ANP7a and LA21 (of the LALP) made allowance for the incremental development of the site, providing each phase did not prejudice the development of other parts of the site.
-Officers' assessment was that this application would not prejudice the development of the wider site.
-Moreover, Officers considered that sufficient information had been submitted with the application to support the indicative masterplan put forward with the application and, overall, to meet the requirements of the ANP.
+Officers' assessment was that this application would not prejudice the development of the site was the primary of the application to support the indicative masterplan put forward with the application and, overall, to meet the requirements of the ANP.